milnomada/Editorial/README.md

 # Editorial

-This is Editorial, a modified version to improve the functionality provided.
+This is an Editorial updated version.
+Few fresh and useful functionalities have been added.

-##Features added:
+## Features added:

 ### Bookmark
 The library bookmark.js allows to keep articles as bookmarked links within the site.
 It's a link saving feature, using cookies to store bookmarked articles.
 A new section in the navigation sidebar appears with the links to the saved articles.

 ### Search
 Blog search feature on top of [ghost-search](https://github.com/HauntedThemes/ghost-search), provides a fast search functionality even for an extense blog.

+**The new files are:**

+- `partials/search.hbs` - The search results view
+- `page-section.hbs` - Used as a resume of tags (*called sections*)

+The search funcitonality has been added to the base files.
-Results are presented in the current page, home, or post, at the top of the content, as a section.
+Therefore, results are presented in the current page, page-section, home, post, tag, as a emerging section below the main header.

 Search results dissapear as the search inputs gets empty.

+###...

-news-oriented design built around a dynamic 'locking' sidebar (try the toggle to see it in action!) and purpose built for content-centric sites.
+Editorial provides news-oriented design built around a dynamic 'locking' sidebar (try the toggle to see it in action!) and purpose built for content-centric sites.
 Originally created by [@ajlkn](https://twitter.com/ajlkn) for [HTML5 UP](https://html5up.net) and later ported to [Ghost](https://ghost.org)

 **Demo: https://editorial.ghost.io**